T. Ananda Rao: Career

-Diwan of Mysore
+Dewan of Mysore

-Rao served as the Diwan of Mysore from 1 April 1909 till 10 November 1912.
+Rao served as the Dewan of Mysore from 1 April 1909 till 10 November 1912.
 During his tenure, a lot of measures were taken for the economic development of Mysore.
 A reservoir was constructed in 1910 for the power station at Shivanasamudra.
 In the same year, the Mysore-Hassan railway line of Mysore Railways was extended, linking Saligrama and Yedatur with the line at Arsikere.
 The first Mysore Economic Conference was inaugurated on 10 June 1910 and met once every year.
 In 1911/1912, construction of the Krishnaraja Sagara Dam across the Kaveri at Kannambadi village was commenced.

 It was Rao who invited Sir M. Visvesvaraya to be the chief engineer and secretary to the government of Mysore in 1909.

 Honours

 Rao was made a Companion of the Order of the Indian Empire in 1910.

 A major road junction along the Race Course Road in central Bangalore, is named after him as Dewan T. Ananda Rao Circle.